General Information

 Immunity: Enhances immunity

-Neurologic: May enhance brain function, headache
+Neurologic: May enhance brain function, cognition, and short-term memory

 Infectious Disease: Malaria, AIDS, hepatitis, Tuberculosis